nebogeo/creative-kids-coding-cornwall/doc/projects/03-skyscraper-tunnels.md

 command as many times as count is set to at the start.
-If we pass 10 in, it checks it with the if, draws a cube and calls itself at the end with the count as 9 - and so on until it reaches 0, when it's finished (the "if" only runs it's follwing code running if count is greater than 0).
+If we pass 10 in, it checks it with the if, draws a cube and calls itself at the end with the count as 9 - and so on until it reaches 0, when it's finished (the "if" only runs it's following code running if count is greater than 0).

 Let's try it: